verkstedt/eslint-config-verkstedt/README.md

 To get this working with VS Code, you will first need to install the [Prettier - Code formatter extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).

-Next, add the following values to your `settings.json`:
+Next, add the following values to global settings, or to to your per project folder settings (`./.vscode/settings.json`):

 ```json
   "editor.defaultFormatter": "esbenp.prettier-vscode",